 - You’re provided with a place to work (e.g. an office)

-- You’re provided with stuff needed to do your job (e.g. computers)
+- You’re provided with stuff needed to do your job (e.g. computers and vehicles)

 - You’ll have business expenses covered (e.g. mileage)